tysker/Datamatiker3Semester.io/documentation.md

 **Creating Documentation for the Project:**

 The Site Plugin is used to generate a site for the project.
 The generated site also includes the project's reports that were configured in the POM.
-Don’t spend to much time on this part, but your CA’s and the semester project should include a documentation site

 a) Add this section to your pom-file, just above the properties section.